-Timesheet is an important part of DCAA compliance because information generated from timesheets is also used for payroll, billing, project planning, cost accounting and pricing purposes.
+Timesheet is an integral part of DCAA compliance because information generated from timesheets is used for payroll, billing, project planning, cost accounting, and pricing.

-Also, there is other contractor specific audits that may occur either in the proposal stage (generally for fixed-price contracts) or in project execution stage (for variable price contracts and Time and Labor contracts).
-These audits may cover accounting procedures, adequacy of the accounting systems etc.
+Contractor-specific audits may occur either in the proposal stage (generally for fixed-price contracts) or in the project execution stage (for variable price contracts and Time and Labor contracts).
+These audits may cover accounting procedures, adequacy of the accounting systems, etc.

-- Any change in already saved timesheet should also contain a reason.
+- Any edit in an already saved timesheet should also contain a reason.

-- The supervisor must approve all timesheet and log all changes.
+- The supervisor must approve all timesheets and log all changes.

 - An auditor may be able to see the history of all changes made to the timesheet.

 - The system should be able to create various reports containing details about employees’ timesheets.

 - Time charged against each charge code must be done accurately.

 - Set up a proper workflow for the approval of timesheets.